Dean-Rough/sylo/README.md

 ---

-This README will be expanded as the project develops.
+This README will be updated as the project develops further.